SmartTokenLabs/token-negotiator/README.md

 negotiator.switchTheme("dark");
 ```

+### When working without NPM

-### For projects where you are not using a Node.js work flow.
+For projects where you are not using a Node.js work flow.
 Or would prefer to inject the library into the html (polyfills included).

-1. Go to the following URL: https://github.com/TokenScript/token-negotiator

-2. Download and then install this folder into your project `/token-negotiator-dist`

 Configure the library using the following example.